hdzierz/Report_BAF/untitled.md

 * Investigation of Github Enterprise Edition
 * [Milestone 5.3](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/tree/master/doc/milestones/milestone5#milestone-53) embodies the next phase in this project.
 This entails the implementation of a production-level iRODS server instance, with the first official release of the Metalnx interface (version 1.0).
 We have yet to decide if the Globus end-point should reside on this iRODS instance, or be a separate entity.
 * An ontology of data-types and associated concepts will be created to guide metadata management implementation, specifically metadat templates for the Metalnx interface.
+* Complete the production implementation of iRODS+Metalnx, and possibly Globus.
+* Initiate the ontology of powerPlant input data-types.
+* Create and/or auto-generate metadata for existing data in powerPlant input data area.
+Beginning with the CHIPs team's _Malus domestica_ data.
 - Continue exploring alternatives for hybrid-cloud adoption
   - Re-evaluate the feasibility of OpenStack
   - Consider exploring CloudForms